Do your sales reps ever tell you the following story?

 They meet with a mid-level manager who is extremely interested in engaging your company to fix an issue.
 This person willingly shares information regarding their perception of the challenges the company is facing and how personally committed they are to implement a solution.
 The meeting ends with an agreement that your sales rep will send a proposal for the contact to run past their boss with an expectation that it will be a “rubber stamp” approval.
 The action item is for your rep to follow-up in roughly two weeks, at which point they should have the approval to move forward.

-Unfortunately, when the two weeks come to pass the prospect tells your rep they have not had a chance to speak with their boss, but they expect to have the opportunity to sit down and have the discussion within the next few days.
+Unfortunately, after two weeks the prospect tells your rep they have not had a chance to speak with their boss, but they expect to have the opportunity to sit down and have the discussion within the next few days.
 Days turn into months, which inevitably turn into an endless cycle of following up, ultimately getting nowhere.

-The first step in providing a sales team with a more critical filtering process begins by comparing experiences where an “influencer” is capable of driving decisions up the corporate ladder, engaging key decision endorsers early on, and methodically influencing a go-forward decision.
-By contrast, the “non-influential” stakeholders will tend to downplay their manager’s involvement and mistake the approval to research solutions with budgetary spending power.
-In many cases, they will have minimal if any, conversation with their manager regarding their meetings with the sales rep. The greatest concern is their inability to define their manager’s vision, goals, and potential objections.
+1. The first step in providing a sales team with a more critical filtering process begins by comparing experiences.
+On one hand, you could have an “influencer” who is capable of driving decisions up the corporate ladder, engaging key decision endorsers early on and methodically influencing a go-forward decision, while a more “non-influential” stakeholder downplays their manager’s involvement and mistakes the approval to research solutions with spending power.
+The greatest concern is their inability to define their manager’s vision, goals and potential objections.
 This becomes apparent when they plan to present the features and benefits that your company offers as justification for the cost, rather than focusing on the total cost of the issues and the return on investment.
-In most cases, they plan to present your solution without your sales people present.

-Additionally, sales management can utilize a set of critical questions when deal-coaching their reps.
-Despite the tension deal coaching can cause between a manager and a rep, these questions are meant to interrogate reality when a rep is ready to send a proposal to a so-called “influencer.”
+3. The final step is for sales management to integrate the process by utilizing a set of critical questions when deal-coaching their reps.
+These questions are meant to interrogate reality when a rep is ready to send a proposal to a so-called “influencer.”
 Interrogating reality simply means questioning what is perceived to be the ‘reality’ at hand.
 These questions can include: